pupil-labs/pupil-docs/src/alpha-lab/map-your-gaze-to-a-2d-screen.md

 The application/script will prompt for a series of user inputs:

 1. Select the folder path to the Reference Image Mapper download.
 This folder should contain gaze.csv, sections.csv files and the reference image
-2. Select the subfolder corresponding to Raw data export of the eye tracking recording you are using.
+2. Select the subfolder corresponding to raw data export of the eye tracking recording you are using.
 This directory should contain event.csv, gaze.csv, world_timestamps.csv, and video files (don't select the folder with the scanning recording you made of the scene)
 3. Select the video from the screen display

 ::: danger